eleu-u/cproj/README.md

 # about
-cproj essentially works as a more convinient way to copy folders from the "templates" folder, which all include a build shell script which is used by cproj
+cproj essentially works as a more convinient way to copy folders from a "templates" folder, which all include a build shell script which is used by cproj

 if you actually compile this, make sure to change the TEMPLATES_PATH macro in main.c